dreamcastnan/aws_sysops_notes/README.md

 ### CloudWatch Alarm

 1. can be created based on CloudWatch Logs Metrics Filters
-2. doesn't test or validat the actions that is assigned
+2. doesn't test or validate the actions that is assigned
-3. To test alarm and notifications, set the alarm statte to Alarm using CLI
+3. To test alarm and notifications, set the alarm state to Alarm using CLI

 ```code
 aws acloudwatch set-alarm-state --alarm-name "myalarm" --state-value ALARM --state-reason "testing"